Valeri4n/Chia-Farm-Tools/Support/Upgrade_db_to_v2/README.md

 # Upgrade db to v2
-If when starting hte GUI the app constinues to spin and doesn't proceed, the problem is likely caused by using v1 of the db with a newer chia client version.
+If when starting hte GUI the app continues to spin and doesn't proceed, the problem is likely caused by using v1 of the db with a newer chia client version.
 The db must be upgraded to v2.
 There are several ways to do this:
 ### Copy db from another chia client
 ```
 1. Stop the chia app on both the up to date client and the one to receive the db copy.
 Not performing this step will cause a corrupted db for both source and destination chia apps.